Skip to content →

 photo of Kristen A Renn

-Kristen Renn is Mildred B. Erickson Distinguished Chair and Professor of Higher, Adult, & Lifelong Education (HALE) in the Department of Educational Administration at Michigan State University, where she also serves as Senior Advisor to the Vice Provost and Dean of Undergraduate Education.
+Kristen Renn is Professor of Higher, Adult, & Lifelong Education (HALE) and Mildred B. Erickson Distinguished Chair emerita in the Department of Educational Administration at Michigan State University.
 She teaches courses related to student development, diversity and equity, and education research in the Student Affairs Administration MA program and the HALE MA and PhD programs.
+From 2013 to 2024 she also served as Associate Dean and Senior Advisor Senior Advisor to the Vice Provost and Dean of Undergraduate Education.
 Prior to coming to MSU, she was assistant professor of higher education and qualitative research at Southern Illinois University Carbondale, a policy analyst for the Massachusetts Board of Higher Education, and, for ten years, a dean in the Office of Student Life at Brown University.
 A Mount Holyoke College alumna, she received her PhD in Higher Education from Boston College.
-Kris RennĀ Kristen Renn
+Kris Renn Kristen Renn